 What Is Depression?

-The easiest way to break the cycle is to catch it before it starts.
-You can put processes into your daily life that will help you keep from circling through the depression loneliness cycle again and again.
-But, even if you find yourself stuck in the middle of it you can still break the cycle.
-Here are some suggestions on how to put a stop to the cycle in your life.
+Depression and loneliness can both be isolating.
+Doing so can be more problematic than helpful, and can perpetuate the ongoing cycle of depression and loneliness.
+The easiest way to break the cycle of depression and loneliness is to catch it before it starts.
+You can put processes into your daily life that will help you keep from circling through the depression and loneliness cycle again and again.
+But, even if you find yourself stuck in the middle of it you can still break the cycle of depression and loneliness.
+Here are some suggestions on how to put a stop to the depression and loneliness cycle in your life.

 Being "friends" on social media is not the same as having a meaningful friendship with a person.
 If we are honest, we know that it's not possible to be close friends with 100 different people.
 Instead of focusing on growing your social media following work on forming some good connections in "real life."

 When you have real friends, you will have people that you can be authentic with.
-They will be people that you can reach out to when you are feeling lonely or depressed, and they want to help you make it through your struggles.
+They will be people that you can reach out to when you are feeling depression and loneliness, and they want to help you make it through your struggles.
 They will also be the people that will reach out to you when they notice you are withdrawing.
 These are the types of connections that you must work on the building when you are having good days because they will help you through the bad days.